President: Promise Ahante

 Welcome to the SPE Imperial College Student Chapter!
-I am delighted to introduce you to our committee members for the 2018-2019 academic year.
-My name is Elizaveta Poliakova and I am the President of SPE Imperial.
+It is my immense pleasure to introduce our committee members for the 2019-2020 academic year.
+My name is Promise Ahante, President of SPE Imperial.

-To achieve the SPE’s Mission, our chapter encourages networking and promotes the sharing of Petroleum Industry related knowledge amongst students through corporate visits, external lectures, careers forums and social events.
+The Imperial College London Chapter will continue to drive the SPE’s Mission, by encouraging networking and collaboration, and promoting the sharing of Petroleum Industry-related knowledge amongst students through corporate visits, external lectures, careers forums and social events.

-Every May our Chapter organises the main event of the year – the SPE Imperial International Fieldtrip.
-The aims of this trip are to collaborate with Oil & Gas companies in selected countries, visit world-leading research centres, increase knowledge of different cultures and discover and learn about opportunities to work abroad.
-Previous destinations have included Egypt, Brazil, Malaysia, Iran, UAE to name but a few.
+We are keen on achieving an eventful year to be climaxed by – the SPE Imperial International Fieldtrip which objectives are to collaborate with Oil & Gas companies in selected countries, visit world-leading research institutes, increase knowledge of different cultures and discover and learn about opportunities to contribute towards a greater energy output and fewer emissions.
+Previous destinations have included Egypt, Brazil, Malaysia, Iran, and the UAE.

 We look forward to hearing from you!